Help

 Can I retrieve phenotype information on an individual level?

 TogoVar database does not keep private information, and we do not currently provide phenotype information for each individual.
-For more details about phenotype information, please directly contact the research groups described in the JGA-NGS dataset and JGA-SNP dataset.
+For more details about phenotype information, please directly contact the research groups described in the JGA-WES dataset , and JGA-SNP dataset.

 Are the data linked with information about gene expression and proteins?